 1.5.2 The service provider shall develop and maintain SMS operational records as part of its SMS documentation.

-Note. — Depending on the size of the service provider and the complexity of its aviation products or services, the SMS manual and SMS operational records may be in the form of stand-alone documents or may be integrated with other organizational documents (or documentation) maintained by the service provider.
+Note. — ,The SMS manual and SMS operational records may be in the form of stand-alone documents or may be integrated with other organizational documents (or documentation) maintained by the service provider.

 Safety risk management